Test a Completely New Website

 We have seen that setting up a subdomain with the new website can confuse users and lower conversion rates. http://new.domain.com can lower trust and hurt conversion rates.
 We have seen clients using the following "trick" - http://wwvv (the last two are "v") making it look like "w" in many browsers and avoiding too much confusion for the users.

-Step 1.1: Add the new subdomain into the project's settings
+Step 1.1: Add the new subdomain into the Active Websites

-Make sure the newly created subdomain is allowed to be part of the project by adding it to Active Websites in the Project Settings.
+Make sure the newly created subdomain is allowed to be part of the project by adding it to Active Websites in the Project Configuration.

 Step 2: Use rel=canonical attribute instead of noindex meta tag